For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 • Feature Engineering: As with classification, selecting and potentially transforming features significantly impacts model performance.

-• Evaluating Model Fit: Metrics like mean squared error (MSE) or R-squared are used to assess how well the model’s predictions align with the actual target values.
+• Evaluating Model Fit: Metrics, like mean squared error (MSE) or R-squared, are used to assess how well the model’s predictions align with the actual target values.

 • Overfitting and Underfitting: Similar to classification, achieving a balance between model complexity and generalizability is crucial.
-Techniques like regularization can help prevent over fitting.
+Techniques like regularization can help prevent overfitting.

 • Residual Analysis: Examining the residuals (differences between predicted and actual values) can reveal underlying patterns and potential issues with the model.